 One of the effective time management techniques at work is to take regular small breaks throughout your working hours, as these small breaks help you stay focused.
 Taking a small break during a task is a great way to keep you concentrated on that particular task for longer periods of time.

-An interesting phenomenon associated with effective time management is the decision fatigue.
-Continuous decision making during the day, without any regular gaps, can result in decision fatigue, where the quality of decisions taken by a person are negatively affected.
-Citing a famous study here, Israeli judges were more likely to grant parole to the prisoners either at the very beginning of the work day, OR after they had taken a food break.
+An interesting phenomenon associated with effective time management is decision fatigue.
+Continuous decision making during the day, without any regular gaps, can result in decision fatigue, where the quality of decisions taken by a person is negatively affected.
+Citing a famous study here, Israeli judges were more likely to grant parole to the prisoners either at the very beginning of the workday OR after they had taken a food break.
 See the significance of taking a break?

-So, just stand up and take a 5 minutes break after every hour to refresh your mind and lift your mood to achieve effective time management at work.
+So, just stand up and take 5 minutes to break after every hour to refresh your mind and lift your mood to achieve effective time management at work.

 Effective time management in personal life